 Some people do not produce a sufficient amount of gluten and diary digestive enzymes due to genetics, injury or illness (including celiac disease).
 When the body doesn’t produce enough of these digestive enzymes, a person might experience poor digestion and a slew of annoying and sometimes painful gastrointestinal symptoms such as gas, diarrhea, bloating, stomach aches, and more.
 Poor digestion will result in nutritional imbalances.

-- Promotes Healthy Gluten and Dairy Digestion
+- DG protect Promotes Healthy Gluten and Dairy Digestion

-- Supports Gastrointestinal Comfort and Function
+- DG protect Supports Gastrointestinal Comfort and Function

-- Targeted Enzyme Support for Food Sensitivities
+- DG protect is Targeted Enzyme Support for Gluten and dairy enzyme digestion

 Lactose is a carbohydrate found in dairy products.
 Lactase (also known as beta-galactosidase) is an enzyme required to break lactose down into simple sugars, which allows the body to easily digest and absorb them.

 Lactose malabsorption is a common condition in which the body does not express enough lactase enzyme to break down lactose, often, this triggers a heightened immune response or may cause gastrointestinal distress (e.g., gas or bloating) termed lactose intolerance.1 Casein and whey are protein components found in milk and dairy products.

 While casein is made up of many different proteins, whey is typically a mixture of beta- lactoglobulin and alpha-lactalbumin proteins.
 Individuals with these sensitives to gluten, lactose and dairy proteins are extremely limited in their food selection.
 Solutions are needed to provide flexibility in food choices for those sensitive to gluten and dairy.
 The unique enzyme blend in DG Protect is designed to break down gluten, lactose and dairy proteins to support the digestion of each food component for better absorption and maintenance of natural immune balance.